TomasHubelbauer/agendum/README.md

 Addressing [TODO comments](https://github.com/TomasHubelbauer/agenda/search?q=todo) continuously…

-- [ ] Finalize the TypeScript type checking pipeline and fix TypeScript errors
+- [ ] Fix TypeScript pipeline errors
 - [ ] Create UI tests for:
   - Creating an item with the basic editor
   - Switching the basic editor into the rich editor